mhabbani/Cloudera-certs/CCA-Spark-Hadoop-Developer/01_sqoop_eval.md

-# 01 Sqoop Import
+# 01 Sqoop Evaluations and Introduction

-This files covers the content of this [tutorial](https://www.youtube.com/watch?v=hY9nnU4PTFw&index=9&list=PLf0swTFhTI8rJvGpOp-LujOcpk-Rlz-yE)
+This file covers the content of this [tutorial](https://www.youtube.com/watch?v=hY9nnU4PTFw&index=9&list=PLf0swTFhTI8rJvGpOp-LujOcpk-Rlz-yE)

 ## Table of contents